 Field development and infrastructure

 The platform was installed in September 2016.
-The Ensco 87 jack-up drilling rig arrived on location in November 2016 to tie back the discovery well to the platform.
-The well was then completed and tested for a 48h flow back period.
+The Ensco 87 jack-up drilling rig subsequently arrived on location in November 2016 to tie back the discovery well to the platform.
+The well was then completed and tested for a 48-hour flow-back period.

-Well logs indicated the presence of additional reserves, which require further drilling and tests.
-Additional appraisal drilling will be undertaken in 2017 and 2018 to test the Cris I sand sections for potential oil.
+Well logs indicated the presence of additional reserves, which required further drilling and tests.
+Additional appraisal drilling will be undertaken in future to test the Cris I sand sections for potential oil.

-Production is initially expected to commence from the Big Hum sand sections.
+Production initially commenced from the Big Hum sand sections.
 A total of three to nine development wells are planned to be drilled during 2017-2019.
-One well is scheduled to be drilled in 2017.

 Ensco 87 jack-up drilling rig details

-Ensco 87 is a self-elevated MODU jack-up drilling rig built in 1982.
+Ensco 87 is a self-elevated MODU jack-up drilling rig that was built in 1982.
 It is 243ft in length, 200ft in breadth, and can operate in water depths between 22ft and 350ft.

-Storage capacities of the rig include 7,531 barrels of fuel oil, 9,727 barrels of drill water and 1,689 barrels of liquid mud.
+The rig’s storage capacities include 7,531 barrels of fuel oil, 9,727 barrels of drill water and 1,689 barrels of liquid mud.